-1.2.0 Full-Time Adjunct Contracts

-Normally, initial full-time, adjunct appointment to the faculty is made by the academic dean in consultation with the department.
-The criteria for initial appointment are listed in Simpson College Faculty Handbook Part II: Personnel Policies, Section 3.
+1.1.0 Criteria for Initial Full-Time Appointments (revised 02/07/2020 board meeting) Normally, full-time appointment to the faculty is made by the academic dean in consultation with the department.
+The criteria for initial full-time appointment are listed in Simpson College Faculty Handbook Part II: Personnel Policies, Section 3.